 In November, 2016, my wife Betsy and I decided to quit our jobs, sell our house, our cars, and most of our stuff.
-We bought a van, and six months later we took to the road to try and understand ourselves better and the big things dividing us as a country.
+We bought a van, and six months later we took to the road to hear our country’s story.
+We learned to dismantle our own.
 We were both teachers for 30 years.
 Betsy taught first grade and worked as a reading specialist.
 I taught high school speech and debate for 10 years and was a communication professor at an evangelical university for 20 years.

 We traveled all over the country in our van until the Summer of 2018, talking to all kinds of regular people – and high-profile folks from Jeb Bush to Neil deGrasse Tyson – about the big things that divide us, the big things that unite us, and how we can learn to talk to each other better.

 After our year on the road, and another year bouncing from the van to borrowed living spaces, we decided to settle back in our hometown of Springfield, Missouri.
 We built a house in our old historic neighborhood.
 We hang out with our dog, Maybe.
 And our new grandson, Emmett.